Sufficient Progress Requirements

 Progress upon 48 Attempted Credits

-• These requirements must be met within 48 attempted credits after admission to first year.
-Passed (including transfer credit), failed and withdrawn courses count toward “attempted” credits.
-Students who have exceeded 48 attempted credits at the end of Winter Session (April) without this criteria will be required to discontinue their studies in UBC Science for lack of sufficient progress.
-See a Science academic advisor if you think this will be the case.
+Students who have exceeded 48 attempted credits at the end of Winter Session (April) and are not eligible to be promoted to second year class standing will be required to withdraw from their studies in UBC Science for lack of sufficient progress.
+Speak with a Science academic advisor if you think this will be the case.

 Progress upon 78 Attempted Credits

-• These requirements must be met within 78 attempted credits.
-Only passed and failed courses count toward “attempted” credits.
-Students who have exceeded 78 attempted credits at the end of Winter session without meeting this criteria will be required to discontinue their studies in UBC Science for lack of sufficient progress.
-See a Science academic advisor if you think this will be the case.
+Students who have exceeded 78 attempted credits at the end of Winter session (April) and are not eligible to be promoted to third year class standing will be required to withdraw from their studies in UBC Science for lack of sufficient progress.
+Speak with a Science academic advisor if you think this will be the case.

 Progress upon 108 Attempted Credits

-• These requirements must be met within 108 attempted credits.
-Only passed and failed courses count toward “attempted” credits.
-Students who have exceeded 108 attempted credits at the end of Winter session without meeting this criteria will be required to discontinue their studies in UBC Science for lack of sufficient progress.
-See a Science academic advisor if you think this will be the case.
+Students who have exceeded 108 attempted credits at the end of Winter session (April) and are not eligible to be promoted to fourth year class standing will be required to withdraw from their studies in UBC Science for lack of sufficient progress.
+Speak with a Science academic advisor if you think this will be the case.

 Note: Students must meet all graduation requirements within 180 attempted credits.
 Those who do not will be required to withdraw from the Faculty.

-In addition to University admission requirements, students admitted to the BSc from other post-secondary institutions with 2nd or 3rd year class standing must still meet all of the Faculty of Science Sufficient Progress requirements outlined above.
+In addition to university admission requirements, students admitted to the BSc from other post-secondary institutions with second or third year class standing must still meet all the Faculty of Science Sufficient Progress requirements outlined above.
+You must also meet the Communication Requirement while in second or third year class standing.

 Musqueam First Nation land acknowledegement